michaelkourlas/node-xmlcreate/README.md

 npm install xmlcreate
 ```

-You can also build xmlcreate from source using npm and gulp:
+You can also build xmlcreate from source using npm:

 ```
 git clone https://github.com/michaelkourlas/node-xmlcreate.git
 npm install
-./node_modules/.bin/gulp
+npm run-script build
 ```

-The `default` target will build the production variant of xmlcreate, run all
+The `build` script will build the production variant of xmlcreate, run all
 tests, and build the documentation.

-You can build the production variant without running tests using the target
+You can build the production variant without running tests using the script
 `prod`.
-You can also build the development version using the target `dev`.
+You can also build the development version using the script `dev`.
 The only difference between the two is that the development version includes
 source maps.

 ## Usage ##

-The documentation for the current version is available [here](http://www.kourlas.com/node-xmlcreate/docs/2.0.1/).
+The documentation for the current version is available [here](http://www.kourlas.com/node-xmlcreate/docs/2.0.2/).

-You can also build the documentation using gulp:
+You can also build the documentation using npm:

 ```
-gulp docs
+npm run-script docs
 ```

 ## Examples ##